bytecodealliance/registry/README.md

 warg publish grant --id example:hello ecdsa-p256:ABC...
 ```

+> You can get your own public key with the `warg key info` subcommand.

 By default, both `publish` and `yank` permissions are granted.
 This can be modified with the `--permission` flag.

 Similarly, permissions may be revoked via `warg publish revoke`.
 Note that